sfelixwu/openai_jsoncpp/README.txt

+Important Configuration for running ecs36b_openaiserver --
+$ mkdir config
+$ touch ./config/ecs36b_openai.log
+(or you can modify the log file name in ecs36b_openaiserver.cpp)

+Information regarding this Github folder --

 This folder is a modified version of openai API C++ code, i.e., openai.hpp and json.hpp (Nlohmann's JSON library), for ecs36b, an Intermediate C++ Object-Oriented Programming course